arkon/ng-inline-svg/README.md

 ## Usage

-Make sure to add `HTTP_PROVIDERS` to your bootstrap providers:
+Make sure to add `HTTP_PROVIDERS` to your list of bootstrap providers:

 ```typescript
 import { bootstrap } from '@angular/platform-browser-dynamic';